surmwill/recycler_unity/README.md

 ```
 Called by entries to alert the Recyler of their size change.
 See [RecyclerScrollRectEntry.RecalculateDimensions]()

-- `entry:` a Recycler entry with an updated size
+- `entry:` the entry with an updated size
 - `fixEntries:` as the RectTransform grows or shrinks other entries will get pushed away, or pulled in to the empty space.
 This defines how and what entries will move.

 ### RecalculateEndcapSize